MicrosoftDocs/customer-voice/fp-docs/trial-experience.md

 - Full license is expired
 - License is removed by an administrator

-When your trial experience is downgraded, a message is displayed with and option to export your survey responses.
+When your trial experience is downgraded, a message is displayed with an option to export your survey responses.
 Your survey will also stop receiving responses if you don't have a valid license.

 If you don't purchase a license, you data is retained for 90 days, and then deleted thereafter.